Conditions for successful data assimilation: Introduction

-In section~2, we examine what can be expected for our Gaussian model in principle, without regard to a specific algorithm.
-We define an effective dimension of a Gaussian data assimilation problem and show that, unless this effective dimension is moderate, the uncertainty in the model and the data is excessive so that making reliable conclusions about the underlying process is impossible.
-We argue that realistic problems have a moderate effective dimension.
-Investigating the role of the effective dimension in data assimilation algorithms is the subject of the remaining part of the paper.
-We briefly review particle filters in section 3.
-In section 4, we use the results of \cite{Snyder} to find the conditions under which the optimal particle filter (which in the linear synchronous case coincides with the implicit particle filter) performs well, and compare these conditions to what can be done in principle.
+In the remainder of the paper we discuss the conditions under which particular data assimilation algorithms can succeed in solving problems (where success is defined as above) that are solvable in principle.
+In section 3 we briefly review particle filters.
+In section 4, we use the results of \cite{Snyder} to show that the optimal particle filter (which in the linear synchronous case coincides with the implicit particle filter \cite{atkins,chorin2010,Morzfeld2011}) performs well if the problem is solvable in principle, provided a certain balance condition is satisfied.
 We conclude that optimal particle filters can solve many data assimilation problems even if the number of variables to be estimated is large.
-Building on the results in \cite{Bickel,Bickel2,BickelBootstrap}, another particle filter is shown to fail under realistic conditions.
-Thus, the implementation of particle filters is very important, since a poor implementation can lead to a poor performance even if the effective dimension is small.
-In section 5 we consider particle smoothing and variational data assimilation and show that these methods can only be successful under conditions which are comparable to what we observed in particle filtering.
+Building on the results in\cite{Bickel,Bickel2,BickelBootstrap}, we show that another filter fails under conditions that are frequently met.
+Thus, how a particle filter is implemented is very important, since a poor choice of algorithm may lead to poor performance.
+In section 5 we consider particle smoothing and variational data assimilation and show that these methods as well can only be successful under conditions comparable to those we found in particle filtering.
 We discuss limitations of our analysis in section~\ref{sec:limitation} and present conclusions in section~7.